- Home

 View the District Map (PDF).

-Steve Riveland is the Commissioner for District 1.
+Steve Riveland is the Commissioner for District 1 and currently the Presiding Officer of the Board also known as the Chair.
 Jeff Ruffatto is the District 2 Commissioner.
-Tyrel Hamilton is the District 3 Commissioner and currently the Presiding Officer of the Board also known as the Chair.
+Roger Webb is the District 3 Commissioner.

 - What is the Board of County Commissioners Meeting schedule?